thombashi/DateTimeRange/README.rst

 Summary
 -------

-DateTimeRange is a Python library to handle routine work associated with a time range, such as test whether a time is within the time range, get time range intersection, truncating the time range, and so forth.
+DateTimeRange is a Python library to handle routine work related to a time range, such as test whether a time is within the time range, get time range intersection, truncating the time range, and so forth.